lovenets/CS-notebook/leetcode/Top Interview Questions.md

 Given a binary tree, find the lowest common ancestor (LCA) of two given nodes in the tree.

-According to the [definition of LCA on Wikipedia](https://en.wikipedia.org/wiki/Lowest_common_ancestor): “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow **a node to be a descendant of itself**).”
+According to the [definition of LCA on Wikipedia](https://en.wikipedia.org/wiki/Lowest_common_ancestor): "The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow **a node to be a descendant of itself**)."

 Given the following binary tree:  root = [3,5,1,6,2,0,8,null,null,7,4]